Álex Berenguer: Athletic Bilbao

 On 2 October 2020, Athletic Bilbao reached an agreement with Torino for the transfer of Berenguer, who agreed to a four-year deal with the Lions.
-In January 2021 he claimed a winner's medal with his new club in the 2020–21 Supercopa de España played in Seville.
+In January 2021 he claimed a winner's medal with his new club in the 2021 Supercopa de España played in Seville.
 Two months later, he scored a winning goal in extra time against Levante UD to send Athletic to the 2021 Copa del Rey Final.
 He started the final, but was substituted in the second half and the match, again in Seville's Estadio de La Cartuja, was lost 4–0 to FC Barcelona.
 A similar scenario at the same venue had unfolded two weeks earlier in the delayed 2020 Copa del Rey Final, a 1–0 defeat by Real Sociedad.

 Berenguer also scored eight league goals in his first season at San Mamés, but he did not find the net again for several months of the following campaign and came under threat from teenager Nico Williams in the battle for a regular starting place on the wing.
-In February 2022 he broke his duck for the season with a "stunning" late winner against Real Madrid at the 2021–22 Copa del Rey's quarter-final stage, having come on for the injured Williams at half-time.
+In February 2022, he broke his duck for the season with a "stunning" late winner against Real Madrid at the 2021–22 Copa del Rey's quarter-final stage, having come on for the injured Williams at half-time.

+On 6 April 2024, Berenguer scored the winning penalty in the Copa del Rey final shootout against Mallorca, which granted his club their 24th title in the competition and ended a forty-year major trophy drought.
+He made 41 appearances that season, although 22 of those (including the cup final) was as a substitute.
+On 7 July 2024, having technically been a free agent for a week after the expiry of his previous deal, he signed a new contract with Athletic Bilbao valid until June 2027.